rayhandestian/quickbites/FIREBASE_SETUP.md

 ## 7. Initialize Firebase in the App

-The quickbites  app is already configured to initialize Firebase in the `main.dart` file.
+The QuickBites app is already configured to initialize Firebase in the `main.dart` file.
 Make sure you have the following packages in your `pubspec.yaml`:

 ```yaml
 dependencies: